STEELISI/DISCERN/documentation/sensors/setup.md

 ## MergeTB Testbed Instrumentation
-This guide helps to setup the environment for infrastructure dependent sensors responsible for data collection specific to attack scenarios.
+This guide sets up the sensors responsible for data collection on the merge testbed.

 ### Source Code
-The source code is placed at: https://gitlab.com/mergetb/tech/instrumentation <br>
+The source code is found at: https://gitlab.com/mergetb/tech/instrumentation <br>
 The `.deb` files can be fetched from: https://gitlab.com/groups/mergetb/tech/-/packages

-For our nodes (which are Debian based), we can pull the images of latest 2 `.deb` files named `DataSorcerers.deb` and `FusionCore.deb`.
-Then we follow the following steps.
+Our nodes (which are Debian based), pull the latest 2 `.deb` image files named `DataSorcerers.deb` and `FusionCore.deb`.
+Then we need to set up the environment.
 ### Installation of DataSorcerers.deb on node

 ```bash